wsick/puck/docs/process-up.md

 ## Process

-- Calculate extents based on offset, size, transform
+- [element] Calculate extents based on offset, size, transform
-- [element] bounds = extents
-- [container] bounds = union of all child bounds
+- [container] Calculate extents by unioning child extents
-- If bounds change, include bounds in invalidated paint
+- If extents change, include extents in invalidated paint
 - A node can force dirty changes up the tree

 * NOTE: Paint can be invalidated from opacity/visible changing (from self or children)